Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Offenses related to theft range from misdemeanor charges to first-degree felony charges.
 As a Fort Worth theft lawyer could explain, the criminal penalties for theft may include fines, prison sentences, and restitution.
-In addition to criminal penalties, a theft conviction could impact career opportunities, admission to college, and your ability to freely exercise your rights.
+In addition to criminal penalties, a theft conviction could impact career opportunities.
+As well as admission to college, and your ability to freely exercise your rights.

 Defining Misdemeanor and Felony Theft in Fort Worth

 Theft can include more than just allegedly stealing an object.
 Individuals who knowingly possess stolen goods could also be charged with theft.
 For example, if a pawnbroker fails to obtain a written warranty certifying a seller’s right to possess an item.
 The pawnbroker may be found in violation of Fort Worth law and could be charged with theft.

 Furthermore, theft is broken into two classifications.
 How a charge is classified depends on the value of the property stolen.
 As Tex.
 Pen.
 Code § 31.03 details, if the total value of the stolen property is less than $2,500, theft will generally be considered a misdemeanor.
 If the value of stolen property exceeds $2,500, then theft could be pursued as a felony.

 There also are some circumstances that can cause a theft to be charged as a higher offense level.
 Despite the value of the goods involved.
 The nature of property stolen may impact charges, as could the identity of the alleged victim.
 For example, the theft of a firearm, regardless of the value of the firearm, would result in felony charges.
 Taking money from an elderly person or a non-profit organization could also lead to felony charges.
 Those unsure how these elevating factors could impact a criminal court case may wish to discuss charges with a knowledgeable Fort Worth theft lawyer.